kallioaa/BoxLoadingTetris/documentation/implementation.md

 Constant 9, on the other hand, comes from sorting the layers in different ways.
 We use nine different ways to sort layers affecting the order we insert them into a container.

-We choose the best based on a volume utilization function after creating n x 2 x 9 different packing patterns.
+We choose the best pattern based on its volume utilization from n x 2 x 9 different packing patterns.
 The volume utilization is calculated by dividing the volume of all layers in a container by the volume of the container.
 After we have found the pseudo-optimal pattern, we add it to the solution (list of patterns we return).

 ## To improve